sf-wdi-22-23/modules-22/w07-rails/d3-dusk-library-app-lab/README.md

 end
 ```

-But notice here that both models are connected through as `library_users` model.
-Hence we need to make sure that model know it belongs to both of those.
+But notice here that both models are connected through our `library_users` model.
+Hence we need to make sure that model knows it belongs to both of those.

 ```ruby